Unboxed-Software/solana-course/content/close-mint.md

 ---

 # Summary
- - The orignal Token Program only allowed closing token accounts, but not mint accounts.
+ - The original Token Program only allowed closing token accounts, but not mint accounts.
  - Token Extension Program includes `MintCloseAuthority` extension which allows mint accounts to be closed.
  - For a mint with the `MintCloseAuthority` extension, all supply of the mint needs to be burned first.

 # Overview
-The oringal Token Program only allows owners to close token accounts, but it is impossible to close mint accounts.
+The original Token Program only allows owners to close token accounts, but it is impossible to close mint accounts.
 In the Token Extension Program, it is possible to close mint accounts that are initialized with the `MintCloseAuthority` extension.

-This is a nice quality of life improvement for developers, who may have thousands of mint accounts that could be cleaned up and be refunded for.
+This is a nice improvement for developers, who may have thousands of mint accounts that could be cleaned up and be refunded for.
 Additionally, users who decide to burn their NFTs can now recoup the entire rent cost, since they can now also close the mint account.

 ## Create Mint with Close Authority